 I started visiting Mt.
 Rainier National Park the minute I moved to the Pacific Northwest.
 However, I initially didn’t photograph or visit Reflection Lakes.
 Not because I did not want to because I wasn’t even aware of it.
 Imagine that!
-One of the most iconic spots to photograph in the park and I wasn’t even aware of it.
+One of the most iconic spots to photograph in the park, and I wasn’t also aware of it.

 Why You Should Visit

 Picking berries, though fun, wasn’t my primary purpose for visiting Reflection Lakes.
 I was there to take photos, but while waiting for the last sunset, I had time to scout the area for photographic locations and harvest berries.
 If photography and/or berries aren’t your thing, come check it out anyways – it’s a serene and beautiful place.
 I recommend you join the Best of Mount Rainier National Park from Seattle Tour and see this place in all its glory.